|an engineering kit for glass, minerals, rocks, and stones||kilns at paragonkilns.co.uk|

-The Engineering Tumbler Kit is generally used for cleaning up, de-burring, smoothing, and polishing glass, metal parts, minerals, rocks, and stones, although it has other applicatons.
-It's popular for adding a gloss or matte finish to beach glass and pebbles and the long drum accepts things like cartridge cases, slate strips, cast or machined metal, and glass shards.
+The Engineering Tumbler Kit is generally used for cleaning up, de-burring, smoothing, and polishing glass, metal parts, minerals, rocks, and stones, although it has other applications.
+It's popular for adding a gloss or matte finish to beach glass and pebbles.
+The long barrel accepts things like cartridge cases, slate strips, cast or machined metal, and glass shards, or just more pieces at a time.

-The kit comprises a robust versatile motor base, a long 2360cc plastic drum, and two three-grit packs, each with 400gms of 80 grit, 400gms of 220 grit, and 340gms of 400 grit, 200 gms of zinc oxide polish, and 250gm of plastic pellets to distribute the polish.
-One grit pack won't be enough.
+The kit comprises a versatile motor base, a long 2360cc plastic drum, a three-grit pack with 400gms of 80 grit, 400gms of 220 grit, and 340gms of 400 grit, 200 gms of zinc oxide polish, and 250gm of plastic pellets to distribute the polish.

 Tumblers and polishers can be used to refine, matte, or gloss the surface on brass, bronze, cartridge shells, castings, coins, copper, fashion accessories, fingerprint keepsakes, glass, gold, gun components, jewellery, keys, metals, minerals, model parts, rocks, shells, silver, small treasures, and stones.
 And there are diverse archeological, engineering, geological, hobby, and industrial applications.